juancarlosgd/php-xapian/README.md

 ## Install deb file - Install and configure the xapian.so library in php
 1. Clone this repository
-2. Execute deb file for php 7.4 with su or sudo permision. sudo ./php7-xapian_1.4.18-1_amd64.deb
+2. Execute deb file for php 7.4 with su or sudo permision. sudo dpkg -i php7-xapian_1.4.18-1_amd64.deb
 3. reload php service

 ## Compile and install from source